 Program OverviewPrinter Friendly

-Our Business – Marketing program prepares you to be the essential link between an organization and its customer base.
-You start this certificate program by learning business basics such as accounting, organizational behaviour, business software, customer service and international business.
-These topics create a solid foundation for the marketing courses and topics that follow, including:
+Centennial College's Business – Marketing program will prepare you to be the essential link between an organization and its customer base.
+You'll start this certificate program by learning business basics such as accounting, organizational behaviour, business software, customer service and international business.
+These topics will create a solid foundation for the marketing courses and topics that will follow, including:

-In addition to classroom theory led by experienced faculty members, the Business – Marketing program makes use of hands-on learning.
-You will explore the various areas of marketing through case studies, guest lectures, presentations, projects, computer simulations and technologies.
+In addition to classroom theory led by experienced faculty members, the Business – Marketing program will employ a hands-on learning approach.
+You'll explore the various areas of marketing through case studies, guest lectures, presentations, projects, computer simulations and technologies.

 - Small class environments provide regular opportunities to connect with industry-experienced marketing faculty members.

 - An emphasis on global citizenship brings discussion of the world and its events into the classroom in value-added ways.

 - Because the diploma you earn reflects high standards of learning, it is recognized in Canada and abroad.

 - This program helps you to build your skills portfolio with a curriculum that combines broad marketing concepts with specialized marketing skills, along with training in popular business software.

 You will develop a portfolio documenting your engagement with the College's signature global citizenship and equity competencies.
 For more information on Global Citizenship and Equity, the GC&E Portfolio, opportunities for international travel and available supports, please visit www.centennialcollege.ca/citizenshipandequity.

 - Merchandising assistant